A rare disease is defined by the Orphan Drug Act as a disease or condition that impacts fewer than 200,000 people in the U.S.

 GARD utilizes selection criteria to decide which rare diseases are included on the website.
 Criteria are based on the availability of published and curated research information from rare disease research databases.
 Some rare diseases may not be represented by a GARD disease page due to the limited availability of research information.
 To provide information for as many diseases as quickly as possible, GARD's webpages are populated with information in bulk, rather than one disease page at a time.

 The information provided on this website reflects GARD's commitment to its role as a public health resource.
-Rare diseases found on GARD should not be used as policy statements of NCATS or the NIH and are not regulatory statements of the U.S. FDA.
-Learn more about Rare Diseases at FDA.
+Rare diseases found on GARD should not be used as policy statements of NCATS or the NIH and are not regulatory statements of the U.S. Food and Drug Administration (U.S. FDA).
+Learn more about Rare Diseases at U.S. FDA.

 The Genetic and Rare Diseases (GARD) Information Center website is built with high-quality health information that is easy to understand.